Pharren Miller

 Research

-Pharren D. Miller (she/her) is a 2nd-year Ph.D. student in the Sociology department whose research interests include: Black feminist theory, Black girlhood studies, education, carceral studies, ethnography, and comparative history.
-Pharren currently uses qualitative research methods to examine the ways antiBlackness impacts Black girlhood in schools and the impact that safe spaces have on this process.
+Pharren Miller (she/her) is a Ph.D. candidate in the Sociology department whose research interests include: Black feminist theory, Black girlhood studies, education, carcerality, abolition ethnography, and comparative history.
+Pharren currently uses qualitative research methods to examine the ways gendered antiBlackness impacts Black girlhood in schools.

 Awards & Grants